-The plant was also a significant part of the Tantric religion, which evolved in the seventh century AD out of Tibet.
+The plant was also a significant part of the Tantric religion, which evolved out of Tibet in the seventh century AD.
 Three people known for using industrial levels of marijuana founded the first Taoist monastery.
 In China, some people still worship a ‘hemp goddess’ known as Ma Gu.
 In the modern age, Rastafarianism places great importance on cannabis use.

 Furthermore, in the fifth century BC, the Greek historian Herodotus wrote about the funeral rites of the Scythians.
 He said that they placed cannabis seeds on red-hot stones and inhaled the vapor.
-According to Herodotus, the vapor ‘transported’ the Scythians, who began to shout and dance around the fire.
+Herodotus said the vapor ‘transported’ the Scythians, who began to shout and dance around the fire.

 Final Thoughts on Historical Uses of Hemp

 Hemp was a cornerstone of human civilization for millennia.
-It is only in recent times that we have outlawed the plant.
-It is a remarkably versatile plant capable of creating strong fibers, clothing, and paper.
-Hemp remains part of religious ceremonies around the globe, and its seeds are highly nutritious.
+It is only in recent times that we have outlawed it.
+Hemp is a remarkably versatile plant capable of creating strong fibers, clothing, and paper, not to mention reinforcing buildings.
+It remains part of religious ceremonies around the globe, and its seeds are highly nutritious.

 We passionately believe that hemp, in particular, should be used in paper-making once again.
 It is an environmentally-friendly alternative to chopping down trees.